-8.76 read
+8.78 read

 This keyword is used to read files or commands from a file.
 Most commands can be read from a file but not all of them.
-In general all basic commands to create geometry are understood and up to know this is the only way to read pre defined geometry or a mesh during run-time.
-To read commands from a file like pnt, line, node, or seta and so on, type read filename this will eventually replace entities if their names were already in use.
-To prevent this, type read filename add this forces the program to change the names which are already in use to unused ones.
+In general all basic commands to create geometry are understood and up to now this is the only way to read pre defined geometry during run-time.
+To read commands from a file like pnt, line, node, or seta and so on, type read geo-file this will eventually replace entities if their names were already in use.
+To prevent this, type read geo-file add this forces the program to change the names which are already in use to unused ones.
 Therefore no existing geometry will be overwritten.
-This command is usefully to combine independent models.